FalconX raises $17M to power its crypto trading service – TechCrunch

 The company is currently focused on institutional customers, which the company’s founders Raghu Yarlagadda and Prabhakar Reddy loosely described to TechCrunch as those with $10 million AUM (assets under management) and up.
 This likely makes KYC (know your customers) rules easier for the startup to follow.

 FalconX makes money from trading fees, albeit in two ways.
 It offers either crypto prices with its fees included or on a fixed-fee model.
-Notably the firm says that cyrpto-native customers prefer the baked-in approach, while more traditional customers prefer the visible-fee method.
+Notably the firm says that crypto-native customers prefer the baked-in approach, while more traditional customers prefer the visible-fee method.

 Either way, FalconX’s tech has found an audience.
 It has executed $7 billion in trading volume in the last 10 months (I asked about the seemingly odd time interval, which the firm explained as its most recent, fully-audited time period; it has seen more total volume during its life.)